essox514/lasnep/README.md

 [Presentation guidelines](https://users.ece.cmu.edu/~pueschel/teaching/guides/guide-presentations.pdf)

+## Presenting your research on your website

+Use one of the tow following framework [Solo](http://chibicode.github.io/solo/) or [Duo](https://chibicode.github.io/duo/).
+Many other frameworks are available on Github (for your team, for blogging, etc.).

 ## Religion - Emacs
 Emacs is an editor that is highly recommanded to use as everything can be integrated within emacs (from note taking, latex writting, developpement, etc.).
 The learning curve is *STEEP* (though), but it is worth it!